cleech/adventofcode/src/day15/README.md

-The use of nested `flat_map` ending with a `map` is a straightforward way to convert nested loops (populating an array/container) into an iterator.

----

 ### --- Day 15: Science for Hungry People ---

 Today, you set out on the task of perfecting your milk-dunking cookie recipe.